NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 ![AOP_ImageCollections_Imported](AOP_ImageCollections_Imported.png)

 Note that each of these imported variables can now be expanded, using the arrow to the left of each.
 They have associated information *type*, *id*, *version*, and *properties*, which if you expand, shows a *description*.
-This provides more detailed information of the GEE data product.
+This provides more detailed information about the data product.

 Information about the image collections can also be found in a slightly more user-friendly format if you click on the blue `projects/neon/DP3-30006-001_SDR`, as well as `DP3-30010-001_RGB` and`DP3-30024-001_DEM`, respectively.
 Below we'll show the window that pops-up when you click on `SDR`, but we encourage you to look at all three datasets.